 Thanks for being interested in a guest post here at HeartWork Organizing.
 Your interest and expertise is valued.
 When I guest post, I always have a bunch of questions about how to do it, and I thought you might, too.
 To help you out, we here at HWO developed a set of guidelines, tips really, that will help you with your post.

-We recommend that the jumping off point or theme of your piece be focused on our readers, who are generally interested in organizing and decorating projects, and anything that makes their lives easier.
+We recommend that the jumping off point or theme of your piece be focused on our readers, who are generally interested in organizing and decorating projects that make their lives easier.

 - Guest posts are accepted as is, but we will make corrections for grammar and formatting, as needed.